 If you need a larger vehicle, be tactical with its use.
-Plan to move all your big items in the same day during a few back and forth trips to save you both time and money.
+Plan to move all your big items on the same day during a few back-and-forth trips to save you both time and money.
 You should also try to fit as many smaller items in there as well so there isn’t any wasted empty space in the truck.

 If you can move into your new place before you have to leave your old one, get moving right away.
 Take over the items you know you won’t need during the transition.
 Cookware, clothes, artwork, and furniture are great places to start.

 Out-of-season clothing and items are also good to get out of the way.
 The last things you move should be what you’re using on a daily basis.
 If you really need to clean out those closets you can even figure out only what outfits you’ll need and then move the rest of your wardrobe ahead of time.

 A move is always a great time to declutter your life and donate, sell, or toss out all that stuff you really don't need.
 If you have an article of clothing, a piece of furniture, or some artwork that you know you'd never bother moving across the country, then why bother moving it across town?